aleutcss/objects.tables/README.md

 # The tables objects

-inuitcss has some useful helpers for common table patterns.
+aleutcss has some useful helpers for common table patterns.

 Install using Bower: